-A course of study in Music can establish a basis for further education and employment in the field of music, and more broadly, in creative industries, cultural institutions. administration health. communications. management, education, public relations, research, science and technology.
-As more organisations value workrelated creativity and diversity, the processes and practices of Music develop 21st century skills essential for many areas of employment.
-Specifically, the study of Music helps students develop creative and critical thinking. collaboration and communication skills, personal and social skills, and digital literacy - all of which is sought after in modern workplaces.
+A course of study in Music can establish a basis for further education and employment in the field of music, and more broadly, in creative industries, cultural institutions, administration and management, health, communications, education, public relations, research, science and technology.
+As more organisations value work-related creativity and diversity, the processes and practices of Music develop 21st century skills essential for many areas of employment.
+Specifically, the study of Music helps students develop creative and critical thinking, collaboration and communication skills, personal and social skills, and digital literacy - all of which is sought after in modern workplaces.

 - · demonstrate technical skills

-- · use music elements and concepts
+- use music elements and concepts

 - analyse music

-- apply compositional devices
+- · apply compositional devices

-- apply literacy skills
+- · apply literacy skills

 - interpret music elements and concepts

 - evaluate music

-- realise music ideas
+- · realise music ideas

-- resolve music ideas.
+- · resolve music ideas.